MenkeTechnologies/temprs/README.md

 Temporary files are numbered with ascending order.
 The highest numbered tempfile is the top of the stack and tempfile 1 is at the bottom of the stack.

+Negative indices are allowed at any INDEX argument position.
+Indices go from 1 .. stack size and -1 .. -stack size.
+INDEX of 0 is always invalid.

 tp and temprs binaries are installed.

 # created by MenkeTechnologies